dsgrid/dsgrid/docs/source/how_tos/installation.rst

 Running ``dsgrid config create`` stores key information for working with dsgrid in a config file at ``~/.dsgrid.json5``.
-Currently, dsgrid only supports offline mode, and the other key information to store is the ArangoDB URL and the name of the dsgrid registry.
+Currently, dsgrid only supports offline mode, and the other key information to store is the registry URL.
 The parameters in the config file are the default values used by the command-line interface.

 The appropriate configuration for using the shared registry at NREL is:

 .. code-block:: console

-    $ dsgrid config create -u http://dsgrid-registry.hpc.nrel.gov:8529 -N standard-scenarios --offline
+    $ dsgrid config create -u sqlite:////projects/dsgrid/standard-scenarios.db --offline

-Similar to testing your installation, you can save the correct configurations for other set-ups by changing the ArangoDB URL (-u) and database name (-N) arguments of the above command.

 .. todo:: Access from AWS